MoustafaHashem/GPS_Tracking_System/README.md

 # GPS Tracking with Tiva C Series TM4C123G

 This project demonstrates GPS tracking using the **Tiva C Series TM4C123G LaunchPad**.
-The goal is to interface a GPS module (such as the **GY-NEO6MV2**) with the Tiva C board and extract location data.
+The goal is to interface a GPS module (such as the **Ublox NEO-6m**) with the Tiva C board and extract location data.

 ## Features:
-- **GPS Module Integration**: Connect the GY-NEO6MV2 GPS module to the Tiva C LaunchPad.
+- **GPS Module Integration**: Connect the Ublox NEO-6m GPS module to the Tiva C LaunchPad.
 - **UART Communication**: Implement UART communication to receive NMEA sentences from the GPS module.
 - **Data Parsing**: Parse NMEA sentences to extract latitude, longitude, and other relevant information.
 - **Display**: Display real-time GPS data on an LCD or serial monitor.
-- **Position Logging**: Log GPS coordinates to an SD card or external memory.
+- **Position Logging**: Log GPS coordinates to an SD card or EEPROM.
 - **Mapping**: Integrate with mapping APIs (e.g., Google Maps) to visualize the tracked path.

 ## Hardware Requirements:
-- **Tiva C Series TM4C123G LaunchPad**
+- **Tiva C Series TM4C123GH6PM LaunchPad**
-- **GY-NEO6MV2 GPS Module**
+- **Ublox NEO-6m GPS Module**
 - Connecting wires
 - Optional: **LCD display**, **SD card module**